Last updated: October 2022

-If you read our article, The Cost Of Commuting By Bike Versus Car, you will know that driving your car to work is becoming increasingly costly to us and our environment.
+If you read our article, The Cost Of Commuting By Bike Versus Car, you will know that driving your car to work is becoming increasingly costly.
 For many who want to avoid traffic, pay less for petrol and stop contributing to pollution, the solution is riding an e-bike.

 Looking to find out more about e-bikes?
-Have a read of our Beginner's Guide to E-bikes.
+Have a read of: Beginner's Guide to E-bikes.

 Do I need insurance for my electric bike?

-Although it is not a legal requirement to have cycle insurance you might feel exposed without it.
-With the average e-bike costing around £2,000, it’s crucial to protect both the monetary value of the bike and its daily value to the rider.
+- Protection and peace of mind - although it is not a legal requirement to have cycle insurance you might feel exposed without it.
+With the average e-bike costing around £2,500, it’s important to protect both the monetary value of the bike and its daily value to the rider.

 In short, no, but as you’ll see there are some government regulations to adhere to when owning an e-bike.